BitcoinDesign/Guide/guide/payments/send.md

 When allowing users to set their own fee, it is important to clearly communicate the estimated cost and confirmation time, along with some details on how the fee gets calculated ([see below](#How-are-transaction-fees-calculated)).

 Human error with fee selection can lead to [costly mistakes](https://www.coindesk.com/dumb-mistakes-costly-bitcoin-losses).
 Someone can set a fee rate that's way too high, overpaying in fees or having transactions stuck for long periods of time if the fee is too low.
-For these reasons you should carefully consider if and how to expose transaction fees to users depending on the usecase.
+For these reasons you should carefully consider if and how to expose transaction fees to users depending on the use case.

 ### Do's